goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

 The ontology is a set of classes and properties.
 The properties are divided into attributes and associations.
 To create the data structure, one must start by searching for an appropriate root class of the data structure.
-After the root class is selected, the user models the data structure by adding surroundings of the root class, and subsequnetly the surroundings of the added classes.
+After the root class is selected, the user models the data structure by adding properties of the root class to the data structure.
+The data structure is further modeled by adding properties of the already added property endpoints.

 **Task**